dcoliversun/ChinaChess/README.md

 ChinaChess is a Chinese chess project developed based on Qt.

-It can realize the battle of P2P, the battle between P2M, and the battle on the network.
+It can realize the battle between P2P, the battle between P2M, and the battle on the network.

 ## Install
 ```shell